esphome/esphome-docs/cookbook/lvgl.rst

                               align: center
                               text: "\U000F0045"

-This saved you from a considerable amount of manual calculation of widget positioning, if you wanted to place each of them manually with ``x`` and ``y``!
-You only need to decide for a common width of your widgets, and a height which will distribute them the way you like it. (:ref:`lvgl-cook-icontext` below shows how to use custom icons)
+This saved you from a considerable amount of manual calculation of widget positioning which would otherwise be required to place them manually with ``x`` and ``y``!
+You only need to determine a common width and height for your widgets to distribute them on the page as you prefer. (:ref:`lvgl-cook-icontext` below shows how to use custom icons.)

 .. _lvgl-cook-btlg: